jerasbertine/BSQ/README.md

 ## Getting started

-These instructions will allow you to get a copy of the project running on your local machine for development and testing purposes.
+These instructions will allow you to get a copy of the project running on your local machine for development and testing purposes

 ### Prerequisites